MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DisableRdpParsing

-This setting controls whether to parse RDP traffic to look for malicious attacks using the RDP protocol.
+Specifies whether to disable parsing RDP traffic to look for malicious attacks using the RDP protocol.
 Valid values are:

 - $true: Windows Defender doesn't scan RDP traffic.